NobleMajo/codec/README.md

 They are intended to provide flexibility and allow users to customize their environment to their liking.

 #### Mod Folders
-The CodeC Mods are located in the `/codec/.codec/optional` directory inside the user's codec container.
+The CodeC Mods are located in the `/codec/.codec/mods` directory inside the user's codec container.
 CodeC already provides a set of predefined Mods, where some of them are ready to be used and some of them are just examples that need to be adjusted in order to be used.

 ##### Mod Status
-Enabled Mods are in the `/codec/.codec/modules` folder inside the user's persistent codec folder.
+Enabled Mods are in the `/codec/.codec/enabled-mods` folder inside the user's persistent codec folder.

-If you use the `codeccli` to enable a Mod the Mod Bash scripts get symlinked from the `optional` folder into the `modules` folder.
+If you use the `codeccli` to enable a Mod the Mod Bash scripts get symlinked from the `mods` folder into the `enabled-mods` folder.

-If you disable the Mod all scripts/symlinks of the Mod in the `/codec/.codec/modules` folder get deleted.
+If you disable the Mod all scripts/symlinks of the Mod in the `/codec/.codec/enabled-mods` folder get deleted.

 You can find the mod commands in the [mod cli](#mod-cli) part.